Broadcast television systems: Frames

 Ignoring color, all television systems work in essentially the same manner.
 The monochrome image seen by a camera (later, the luminance component of a color image) is divided into horizontal scan lines, some number of which make up a single image or frame.
 A monochrome image is theoretically continuous, and thus unlimited in horizontal resolution, but to make television practical, a limit had to be placed on the bandwidth of the television signal, which puts an ultimate limit on the horizontal resolution possible.
-When color was introduced, this necessity of limit became fixed.
+When color was introduced, this limit necessarily became fixed.
 All analog television systems are interlaced: alternate rows of the frame are transmitted in sequence, followed by the remaining rows in their sequence.
-Each half of the frame is called a video field, and the rate at which field are transmitted is one of the fundamental parameters of a video system.
+Each half of the frame is called a video field, and the rate at which fields are transmitted is one of the fundamental parameters of a video system.
 It is related to the utility frequency at which the electricity distribution system operates, to avoid flicker resulting from the beat between the television screen deflection system and nearby mains generated magnetic fields.
 All digital, or "fixed pixel," displays have progressive scanning and must deinterlace an interlaced source.
 Use of inexpensive deinterlacing hardware is a typical difference between lower- vs. higher-priced flat panel displays (Plasma display, LCD, etc.).

 All films and other filmed material shot at 24 frames per second must be transferred to video frame rates using a telecine in order to prevent severe motion jitter effects.
 Typically, for 25 frame/s formats (European among other countries with 50 Hz mains supply), the content is PAL speedup, while a technique known as "3:2 pulldown" is used for 30 frame/s formats (North America among other countries with 60 Hz mains supply) to match the film frame rate to the video frame rate without speeding up the play back.